Working Remotely

 Students with an international outlook may be wondering whether the global move to remote working will mean the global job market has truly arrived, such that qualified candidates in country A can secure a remotely workable job with a company based in country B without needing to meet the visa requirements of that country.
 The technology for globally dispersed working is certainly here, and yet …we are not quite at that point.

-While freelance workers, who effectively employ themselves, are technically free to work from any location – and the appearance of remote working visas in a few countries keen to attract the footloose crowd of digital nomads certainly appears to encourage this – for those seeking employment with a company, the picture is much more complicated.
+While freelance workers are technically free to work from any location – and the appearance of remote working visas in a few countries keen to attract the footloose crowd of digital nomads certainly appears to encourage this – for those seeking employment with a company, the picture is much more complicated.
 A slew of tax and employment law regulations oblige companies to comply with national rules with regard to the provision of salaries, pensions, health and safety and other such regulations.
 In combination these obligations may be most easily adhered to in countries where the company has an established presence, making such conditions most easily found with a multinational organisation.

 If you know that the option to work remotely is going to be an important factor for you, but there is no mention of this option in the job application materials, then here are some tips.